I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing

 This quote from Mel Brooks is strangely truthful in its irony, but he also hits on an interesting point.
 Brooks certainly knew how to mash up both horror and comedy with films like Young Frankenstein and Dracula: Dead and Loving It.
 He’s not the first filmmaker to do so, and others have carried the tradition into modern filmmaking.

-But how does humor compliment horror so well when they are so different?
-Below I explore this genre mash up which has resulted in some of the most entertaining stories ever told in the form of horror comedies.
+But how does humor complement horror so well when they are so different?
+Below I explore this genre mash-up, which has resulted in some of the most entertaining stories ever told in the form of horror comedies.

 It’s a Roller Coaster of Tension and Release